 While these “advances” in milling were hailed as an innovation of modern living, nobody thought much about what was happening to the actual food value of wheat.
 Ironic indeed.

 Even more ironic perhaps, is that although we’ve understood this problem for many many decades, industrial white flour is still—by far—the most popular way to eat wheat.

 But there is another, newer problem, caused by a second technology revolution in the 20th century, which is not nearly as widely understood: so-called “advancements” in farming food production may have wrecked wheat itself.

-The second technology revolution: radical genetic modification and industrial "high-input" farming
+Radical genetic modification and industrial “high-input” farming

 Most of us are too young to remember, and those old enough will likely remember it only as a shining example of the wonders of modern science.
 But the world’s wheat crop was transformed in the 1950s and 60s in a movement called the “Green Revolution”.
 The father of the movement, Norman Borlaug, was awarded the Nobel Peace Prize, credited with saving one billion lives.

 According to his Wikipedia entry, Borlaug led initiatives that “involved the development of high-yielding varieties of cereal grains, expansion of irrigation infrastructure, modernization of management techniques, distribution of hybridized seeds, synthetic fertilizers, and pesticides to farmers.”